sharktacos/BrushedShading/index.md

 ## Installation

 Brushed Shading is packaged as a Blender Extension.
-So all you need to do is load the .zip file into the preferences.
+So everything is just there with a click.
+See the Blender docs [Get Extensions](https://docs.blender.org/manual/en/latest/editors/preferences/extensions.html) page for details.

 ## Resources